lucasdietrich/zephyr-nrf52840-ble-dev/readme.md

 ## Measurements

-Measurements collected from Xiaomi devices are :
+Following measurements are periodically collected from Xiaomi devices are :

 | Symbol | Measurement   | Unit | Maximum resolution |
 | ------ | ------------- | ---- | ------------------ |